Sakib-008/Numerical-Lab-Project/README.md

 ##### Input Format:

 ```
-The input is read from a file named FB_input.txt.
+The input is read from a file named F_input.txt.

 The inputs are taken as